Zensey/go-archetype-project/README.md

 To improve the usability like in the case described above a peer broker can be introduced.
 In such architecture the flow will be different:
 * server registers its address in broker and gets an uid.
-* client gets server address in return to uid
+* uid is announced
-* client registers its <address, uid> to broker
+* client registers its <address, uid> in broker and gets server address in return
-* broker propagates peer adress to server with a given uid
+* broker propagates peer address to server